ethereum/pyrlp/docs/main.rst

 tries to guess a sedes capable of serializing the object before encoding.
 In this process, it follows the following steps:

-1) Check if the object is an instance of :class:`rlp.Serializable`.
+1) Check if the object's class is a sedes object (like every subclass of :class:`rlp.Serializable`).
 If so, its class is the sedes.
-2) Check if one of the entries in :attr:`rlp.sedes.sedes_set` can serialize the object (via ``serializable(obj)``).
+2) Check if one of the entries in :attr:`rlp.sedes.sedes_list` can serialize the object (via ``serializable(obj)``).
 If so, this is the sedes.
 3) Check if the object is a sequence.
-If so, build a :class:`rlp.ListSequence` by recusively infering a sedes for each of its elements.
+If so, build a :class:`rlp.ListSequence` by recursively infering a sedes for each of its elements.
 4) If none of these steps was successful, sedes inference has failed.

-If you have build your own basic sedes (e.g. for ``dicts`` or ``floats``), you might want to hook in here and add it to :attr:`rlp.sedes.sedes_set`, whereby it will be automatically be used by :func:`rlp.encode`.
+If you have build your own basic sedes (e.g. for ``dicts`` or ``floats``), you might want to hook in at step 2 and add it to :attr:`rlp.sedes.sedes_list`, whereby it will be automatically be used by :func:`rlp.encode`.

 Further Reading